Windham Public Library

 • You may request (place holds) on 15 items at a time.

 • Most items circulate for 3 weeks.
-Some equipment circulates for 7 days (no renewals), others can only be borrowed by someone aged 18 or older; library staff will explain this at check-out.
+Items from our ‘Library of Things’ circulate for 2 weeks.
+Select items can only be borrowed by someone aged 18 or older; library staff will explain this at check-out.

 Renewing (extending the due date)

-• Items borrowed from our collection may be renewed twice provided there is no request for the item from another patron.
+• Items from our ‘Library of Things’ can be renewed once, and most other items can be renewed twice, provided there is no request for the item from another patron.

 • Items borrowed from other Maine libraries may be renewed once for 3 weeks provided there is no request for the item.